 Newsweek's cover this week declares that Barack Obama is the "First Gay President," playing on the reader's knowledge that Obama isn't himself gay, but his support for same-sex marriage earns him an honorary rainbow halo.
 The headline obviously calls back to 1998, when Toni Morrison declared Bill Clinton the first black president in The New Yorker, which at the time was edited by current Newsweek editor Tina Brown.
 "Clinton displays almost every trope of blackness: single-parent household, born poor, working-class, saxophone-playing, McDonald's-and-junk-food-loving boy from Arkansas," Morrison wrote, laying out the formula for how to declare a President has attained the identity of someone else through actions and behaviors.
 Newsweek's cover has been called "controversial" and "pretty shocking," but it's merely the most recent in presidential firsts that weren't for the country's actual first black president.

-magazine went big on their Morrison reappropriation.
+First Jewish President: Like this week's issue of Newsweek, New York magazine went big on their Morrison reappropriation.
 Former White House counsel Abner Mikva told John Heilemann, "When this all is over, people are going to say that Barack Obama is the first Jewish president."
-The magazine made it their cover
+The magazine made it their cover.

 But Obama's received the bulk of it.
 Perhaps that's because he did set an historic first as the first black president, Clinton be darned.
 Obama's supporters often see what they want to see in him.
 Just consider how many interpreted his "evolving" stance on gay marriage to be (as it eventually was) a closeted support.
 We love to break barriers in America, but we only get the chance every four years, so in the meantime, we work with the male Christian president we've got.